 Dr. David Sugarbaker and His Team

-Dr. Sugarbaker is often known as ‘Mr. Mesothelioma’ because he has dedicated so much of his long career to understanding and treating this rare cancer.
-He is one of the most well-known specialists in mesothelioma and knows more about the disease than almost anyone else in the world.
-In 2014 he left Brigham and Women’s Hospital in Boston to lead the Lung Institute
+Dr. Sugarbaker was known as ‘Mr. Mesothelioma’ because he dedicated so much of his long career to understanding and treating this rare cancer.
+He was one of the most well-known specialists in mesothelioma and knew more about the disease than almost anyone.
+In 2014 he left Brigham and Women’s Hospital in Boston to lead the Lung Institute.

-During his 25-years at Brigham, Dr. Sugarbaker became the leader in mesothelioma that he is today.
-He was first inspired to tackle this difficult cancer seeing the Boston-area dock and shipyard workers who suffered so much from having worked with asbestos.
-The struggle to make accurate diagnoses for mesothelioma, and therefore to treat it early, compelled him to take on the challenge of specializing in this cancer.
+The struggle to make accurate diagnoses for mesothelioma and treat it early compelled him to take on the challenge of specializing in this cancer.
 One of his biggest accomplishments was refining the extrapleural pneumonectomy, the radical surgery that removes a lung but also gives mesothelioma patients a chance to beat their cancer.

-In addition to Dr. Sugarbaker, the Lung Institute and Mesothelioma Treatment Center is staffed by a variety of professionals and experts in various disciplines.
+The Lung Institute and Mesothelioma Treatment Center are staffed by a variety of professionals and experts in various disciplines.
 These include pathologists, pulmonologists, radiologists, oncologists, thoracic surgeons, hematologists, and many other experts who contribute to patient care and research.

 Treatment for Mesothelioma

-Thanks to the research done here the team has been able to improve outcomes for mesothelioma patients after treatment.
+Thanks to the research done here, the team has improved outcomes for mesothelioma patients after treatment.
 Patients also get additional supportive care to make their experience as comfortable as possible.
-This extra support includes the families of patients so that the support system is family-oriented and focused on the well-being of the patient.
+This extra support includes the families of patients so that the support system is family-oriented and focused on the patient’s well-being.